 Art by Offenders, Secure Patients and Detainees

-And I was blown away and humbled by what I saw at the exhibition.
-There is the theme of forgiveness, redemption, searching for freedom, for escape.
-The strength of human spirit and the power of hope are in front of the visitor’s very eyes.
-It’s all there as well as impressive creativity bursting with colours and textures and zest for life.
+The exhibited works covered the themes of forgiveness, redemption, searching for freedom, for escape.
+The strength of human spirit and the power of hope were on display as was impressive creativity bursting with colours and textures and zest for life.
+It reminded me that we are all human and that there is always hope.

 20131110-233218.jpg